CMMC 2.0 Compliance

 Jurisdiction

-United States — Department of Defense (DoD)
+United States (Department of Defense contractors and subcontractors)

-United States — Department of Defense (DoD)
+United States (Department of Defense contractors and subcontractors)

 Regulatory Body